 Epilator Vs. Waxing – Which Is Better?

 Some people enjoy the experience of going to a salon to have their bodily hair waxed.
 Waxing can be a quick and effective way of removing body hair.
-If you are not a professional however, you may find that you struggle to wax your hair properly.
+If you are not a professional, however, you may find that you struggle to wax your hair properly.
 Home waxing kits are relatively cheap and are readily available at most beauty stores.
 The problem is that wax is messy.
-If you do not manage to get it all off your skin, you will have to then try to remove it afterwards.
+If you do not manage to get it all off your skin, you will have to then try to remove it afterward.
 Waxing also hurts.
 It hurts much more than epilating because when you put the wax onto your body, it adheres itself to your skin as well as your hairs.
 Although your skin may feel smooth after you have waxed, it will also leave your skin looking raw and red.

 Unlike with waxing, when you epilate your hair, the epilator will only grab the hairs and not your skin.
 Although you may feel that your skin is irritated after you have epilated, in actual fact, it is your hair follicle that will feel the burn.
 There are plenty of post-epilating creams that you can use that will take the tingly feeling away from your skin after you have epilated.